SolaceDev/solace-dev-tutorials/src/pages/tutorials/jcsmp/hello-world.md

 `embed:JCSMP-Samples/src/main/java/com/solace/samples/jcsmp/HelloWorld.java#L54-60`

-## 3. Connection Properties
+## 3. Connect to the Broker

-The next few lines of Hello World initialize the connection parameters, as well as a few other properties that might be useful:
+The next few lines of Hello World initialize the connection parameters, as well as a few other properties that might be useful, and connects to the broker.

-`embed:JCSMP-Samples/src/main/java/com/solace/samples/jcsmp/HelloWorld.java#L63-72`
+`embed:JCSMP-Samples/src/main/java/com/solace/samples/jcsmp/HelloWorld.java#L63-74`

 (LEGACY): The additional property "reapply subscriptions" is very useful for applications using *Direct* messaging (e.g. at-most-once delivery): it tells the API that following a reconnection to a broker (either due to network flap or broker failover), the API should automatically resubscribe any previously added Direct subscriptions; by default, this set to false and the application would be responsible.